kshaffer/courses/theory4.md

 Each student will receive a single letter grade for each unit, based on the number of musical concepts a student has mastered by the unit deadline.
 Those musical concepts are listed in each unit's guide (see above).
 Generally, students will be given at least two opportunities during each unit to demonstrate mastery of each concept, and only their performance on the *most recent* assessment attempt will count towards the unit grade.
 More details are provided in the unit guides.

-A student's overall grade at the end of the semester will be the median grade of all unit grades, or one letter grade higher than the lowest unit grade—whichever is lower.
+A student's overall grade at the end of the semester will be the median of all unit grades, or one letter grade higher than the lowest unit grade—whichever is lower.

 ### Reassessment ###